meiamsome/sudoku/README.md

 This is a website for playing sudoku.
 A live version is availaible at [https://sudoku.meiamso.me/](https://sudoku.meiamso.me/)

+The repository for this project can be found [here](https://github.com/meiamsome/sudoku)

 To run, first install dependecies with npm:

     npm install .